Introduction

 Effects are inferred and propagate through calls

-You do not declare effects manually.
+You usually do not need to declare effects manually.
 Ferlium infers them from what a function does.

 If a function calls another function, the caller inherits the callee’s effects.
 This propagation is transitive: effects flow through chains of calls.